rajritik2607/Vitalizer/README.md

 ## Files

-There mainly two division of files in this project.
+There are mainly two division of files in this project.
 They are: the **_iOS App Code_** files and the **_Deep Learning Model Files_**.
 The Deep Learning Models can be found under the [DL Models Folder](https://github.com/thefitcoder/Vitalizer/tree/main/DL%20Models).
 The Rest of the app code can be browsed through the repo.

 ## Running the Application